See Requirements section of the Catalogue for more details.

 A minimum of 128 semester credit hours, with a 2.00 cumulative grade point average.
 Of the 128 credit hours, 64 must be earned in residence.
 Seven semesters of full-time college-level study are required with four semesters, including the last one, spent on the Colby campus.

-- Area: one course in each of these areas – arts (A), historical studies (H), literature (L), quantitative reasoning (Q), social sciences (S); two courses in natural sciences (N), one of which must include laboratory; and two courses which deal with diversity issues, one as they concern the United States (U) and the other in a context outside the United States (I).
+- Areas: one course in each of these areas – arts (A), historical studies (H), literature (L), quantitative reasoning (Q), social sciences (S); two courses in natural sciences (N), one of which must include laboratory; and two courses which deal with specific diversity issues, one as they concern the United States (U) and the other in a context outside the United States (I).

 - January Programs: three if in residence for seven or more semesters; two if in residence for six or fewer semesters.
+A “Jan Plan” must be completed in the first year.

 - Wellness: four seminars/lectures, the web-based AlcoholEdu course, and sexual violence prevention training in the first year; sexual violence bystander intervention training in the second year.
 Wellness units do not earn academic credit hours.